Muslim Hands

 Muslim Hands is an international Non-governmental organization in over fifty two countries worldwide to help those affected by natural disasters, conflict and poverty.
 The organisation was established in 1993 in Nottingham, UK.

 History

 Muslim Hands was established in 1993 in response to the crisis in Bosnia at the time.
 The charity began by sending aid to those in needs in the region.

 Working in emergencies

 They regularly act on behalf of other UK NGOs to deliver aid supplies to areas where they have an existing field office or volunteers.

-They have been present on the ground for widely publicised disasters such as the Asian tsunami of 2004, the Wars in Iraq and Afghanistan and the recent Horn of Africa.
+They have been present on the ground for widely publicized disasters such as the Asian tsunami of 2004, the Wars in Iraq and Afghanistan and the recent Horn of Africa.
 They have also been present for crises that have never attracted media attention such as the sub-zero winters in Kashmir, cholera outbreaks in Guinea Bissau and acute droughts in Somalia, Mali and Niger.